Measuring instruments, including flow meters, should provide reliable, repeatable data especially when used:

 - Auditors: Professional air auditors need equipment that is maintained, calibrated and in excellent condition.
 As an auditor, you might want to insist on recalibrating your equipment before every audit.
 Your customers must have confidence in your results, which should be traceable to a National Standard.

 - Incidents: for example, if a flow meter is exposed to physical conditions which are out of specifications, it is wise to have the sensor checked and recalibrated.
 For example, when exposed to an extreme temperature above the maximum limit, the internal sensor could be damaged.
 Unless you do a calibration check, you will not know for sure that the sensor is working correctly.

 A few final words

 Calibration is key to maintaining the accuracy of your flow meters and sensor in general.
+Otherwise, it leads to a faulty air flow meter.
 Instead of looking for arguments against calibration, consider the consequences of not calibrating your instrumentation regularly.